 Homeopathic treatment for mumps

 Homeopathy is one of the most popular holistic systems of medicine.
 The selection of remedy is based upon the theory of individualization and symptoms similarity by using holistic approach.
 This is the only way through which a state of complete health can be regained by removing all the sign and symptoms from which the patient is suffering.
-The aim of homeopathy is not only to treat multiple sclerosis but to address its underlying cause and individual susceptibility.
-As far as therapeutic medication is concerned, several remedies are available to treat multiple sclerosis that can be selected on the basis of cause, sensations and modalities of the complaints.
+The aim of homeopathy is not only to treat mumps but to address its underlying cause and individual susceptibility.
+As far as therapeutic medication is concerned, several remedies are available to treat mumps that can be selected on the basis of cause, sensations and modalities of the complaints.
 For individualized remedy selection and treatment, the patient should consult a qualified homeopathic doctor in person.
-There are following remedies which are helpful in the treatment of multiple sclerosis:
+There are following remedies which are helpful in the treatment of mumps:

 Mercurius – this is one of our best remedies for mumps; it has got specific action on the salivary gland; there is slight fever and it is useful in the later stages.
 The special symptoms are tenderness, salivation, offensive breath and threatening suppuration.